UbhiTS/QuestionsToAsk/README.md

 ## Customer Relations / Solutions Manager
 * What does success look like in this position, and how do you measure it?

+## HR, Diversity & Inclusion
+* What's the mix of the team right now?
+* What's the one change you'd like to see in the team?

 ## Solutions Architect
 * What's the one quality that's helped you advance in the company